UMNLibraries/primo-ve-customization/README.md

 ### Deployment

 Run `npm run build` to create production-ready deployment packages.
-A zip file for each package will be created under `dist/packages/`.
+A zip file for each view will be created under `dist/packages/`.
 To deploy a package, upload its zip file in the Manage Customization Package tab in Alma (under Discovery > Manage Views > {view_code}).

 ### Test